canonical/Discourse2Jira/README.md

 ## Search period

 By default, Discourse2Jira searches for forum topics back 7-days from `now()`.
-This can be overriden with the `-d` argument, eg: `./main.py -d 4w` to create Jira cards for the last 4 months worth of forum topics
+This can be overriden with the `-d` argument, eg: `./main.py -d 4w` to create Jira cards for the last 4 weeks worth of forum topics